ucsb-cs56/w20/_labWIP/lab07c.md

 # Individual lab vs Project Track

-* If you are on the individual lab track, the deadline for this lab is Wednesday Nov 27, 23:59pm.
-Late submissions will be accepted only up until grading is complete; submissions received after grading is complete will NOT be accepted for regrades.
+* If you are on the **individual lab** track, the **deadline for this lab is Wednesday Nov 27, 23:59pm**.
+   * Late submissions will
+     be accepted only up until grading is complete; submissions received after grading is complete will NOT be accepted   for regrades.
+* If you are on the **project track**, you are still responsible for completing this lab, but you should probably **prioritize getting started with your project**.
+   * Work on this if/when you are stuck/blocked and don't know how to proceed on your project, and/or when you need to understand how to work with databases and users settings.
-* If you are on the project track, you are still responsible for completing this lab, but you should prioritize getting started with your project.
-Your deadline for this lab is Saturday 12/07, 23:59pm.
-Late submissions will be accepted only up until grading is complete; submissions received after grading is complete will NOT be accepted for regrades.
+   * For Project track folks, your deadline for this lab is Saturday 12/07, 23:59pm.
+   * Late submissions will be accepted only up until grading is complete; submissions received after grading is complete will NOT be accepted for regrades.

 # Individual lab